rafgraph/react-interactive/README.md

 [Live example](http://react-interactive.rafrex.com)
 - Use **inline styles for all interactive states** - `hover`, `active`, `focus`, etc... (no style tags or CSS added to the page)
-- Separate `active` states for mouse, touch, and keyboard interactions
+- Separate `active` states for mouse, touch, and keyboard interactions (not possible with CSS)
-- Separate styles for the `focus` state based on how it was entered - from mouse, touch, or tab key
+- Separate styles for the `focus` state based on how it was entered - from mouse, touch, or tab key (not possible with CSS)
-- State change callback to easily incorporate the interactive state into your component
+- State change hook to easily incorporate the interactive state into your component (not possible with CSS)

 ```javascript